Website Migration: A 5 step guide to success

 The Migratory Window

-We refer to the seven to 28 days following a migration as the ‘Migratory window’.
-After this time, your website’s search engine rankings should have returned to equilibrium.
-Therefore, daily tracking of all URLs involved in the migration is crucial to its success.
+We refer to the seven to 28 days following a website migration as the ‘Migratory window’.
+After this time, your site’s search engine rankings should have returned to equilibrium.
+Therefore, daily tracking of all URLs involved in the website migration is crucial to its success.

 During this time, you may see a variety of different outcomes in the SERPs: